-- A broadening of traditional HR functions that recognize the correlation between employee engagement and customer experience.
+- A broadening of traditional HR functions that recognize the correlation between employee engagement and positive customer experience.

-By focusing on these three elements, organizations can take significant steps toward actively designing and shaping compelling experiences for their employees throughout their time with your organization.
+By focusing on these three areas, organizations can take significant steps toward actively designing and shaping compelling experiences for their employees throughout their time with your organization.

 1. An Overall Set of Employee Perceptions

 Globoforce Workhuman Research Institute and IBM Smarter Workforce Institute define the employee experience as “a set of perceptions that employees have about their experiences at work in response to their interactions with the organization.”
 This element of the employee experience should be easy for anyone to understand, because we’ve all seen it in our daily working lives.

-What is certain is that the employee experience, however you personally define it on any given day, impacts the way you think about the work you do and the people for whom you do it.
+What is certain is that the employee experience, however you personally define it on any given day, impacts how you think about the work you do and the people for whom you do it.
 EX is therefore a matter of crucial importance, not only for your personal and professional wellbeing, but for the wellbeing of your organization.

 Likewise, a consistently affirmative employee experience means that your company is likely to be getting the best, most engaged and productive you that you have to offer.

 Although employee experience and employee engagement are inextricably linked, it is becoming abundantly clear that companies focused on engagement alone haven’t been doing enough to understand the factors motivating it, employee experience chief among them.

 Building an engaged and empowered workforce means taking an intentional approach to how your organization designs its employee experience.

-While such designs are often co-created so as to produce mutually desired results across multiple touch points, “there’s no magic formula” according to Sir Richard Branson.
-In a 2010 interview with HR Magazine, the renowned entrepreneur remarked, “The key is just to treat your staff how you would like to be treated.”
+While such designs are often co-created so as to produce mutually desired results across multiple touch points, “there’s no magic formula" according to Sir Richard Branson, the renowned entrepreneur who has advised, “The key is just to treat your staff how you would like to be treated.”
 Think of it as the Golden Rule for creating an exceptional employee experience.

 2. A Collection of Environmental Factors: Cultural, Technological, and Physical